Understanding Autism in Adults

 Autistic Masking: The Hidden Cost of Fitting In

-Masking—also called camouflaging—is one of the most significant experiences in the lives of unidentified and late-identified Autistic adults.
-It refers to the conscious and unconscious suppression of Autistic traits in order to appear neurotypical.
+Masking—also called camouflaging—is one of the most significant experiences for unidentified and late-identified Autistic adults.
+It means consciously or unconsciously hiding Autistic traits to appear neurotypical.

 The Autism Assessment Process

 Getting assessed for autism as an adult can feel vulnerable and uncertain.
-You may wonder if your experiences are "enough," whether you have been masking too well for anyone to see the real you, or whether a clinician will take your concerns seriously.
+You may wonder if your experiences are "enough."
+You may worry that you have masked too well for anyone to see the real you.
 These are all valid feelings, and a good assessor will understand them.

 What a Comprehensive Assessment Involves